thepoofy/hipchat-bot/README.md

 # How do I use it?

-Start by cloning this project from git:
+Make sure that you have both [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed, then start by cloning this project from git:

 ```
 git clone https://bitbucket.org/rbergman/ac-koa-hipchat-vagrant hipchat-example